 The next two layers are a bit more in the gray family.
 I’m using Mouse in the House (the lighter gray) and Stormy Forest (the darker gray-green color).
 I decide to work with these two colors at the same time.
 Darker first, then lighter.

-Here is a quick video to get an idea of how I am applying the furniture paint, trust me there is no specific method.
+Here is a quick video to get an idea of how I am applying the furniture paint to get that beachy furniture look, trust me there is no specific method.
 That’s what makes it so fun!